 - The 3D chart currently looks like this one below,

 - The colors are indicating the value ranges in the chart and it is ranging from -20000 to 60000, but our data in the profit/loss is only between 7000 to -5000 and 30000 to 40000 so we need to change this.
-Right click on the chart and click on Format chat area.
+Right-click on the chart and click on the Format chat area.

-- Now again the checks option of chart formatting toolbar, change the perspective to the point at which we are able to view the chart correctly.
+- Now again the checks option of chart toolbar in excel, changes the perspective to the point at which we are able to view the chart correctly.